 8. Elgin Cathedral

 The ruins of Elgin Cathedral in north-east Scotland are a comfortable detour from Inverness and given the age of the cathedral (1224) what does remain is in reasonably good condition.
 You can climb up the towers for an aerial view to really appreciate the scale of the cathedral.
+Within the town you have a few more attractions and things to do in Elgin, as well as accommodation should you wish to make it an overnight stop.

 9. Loch Ness / Inverness